fuadyassin/MESH_bow_at_banff/README.md

-# Setting up MESH for the Nelson-Churchill River Basin
+# Setting up MESH for the Bow at Banff
 ![Bow River at Banff Catchment](./0-prerequisites/img/bow.png)